orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ current time within the Linux kernel is cached.
 Typically it's updated around 10ms.

 ^ Python does a great job at abstracting most platform-specific things away.

-You cannot really escape from the realities of the filesystem though.
-Case in point: macOS has a case-insensitive filesystem by default.
+^ You cannot really escape from the filesystem.

+^ Case in point: macOS has a case-insensitive filesystem by default.

 HFS+: 1 second time resolution

-Windows: 100ms (files may appear in the past :scream:)
+Windows: 100ms intervals (files may appear in the past :scream:)

 Linux: Depends on your hardware clock!